metabrainz/picard-docs/config/options_location.rst

 **Save only a single front image as separate file**

    This tells Picard to only save the first "front" image to a separate file with the release.
-If left unchecked, all "front" images will be saved as separate files.
+No other "front" images or images of any other type will be saved.
+If left unchecked, all "front" images will be saved as separate files, along with any other specified image types to be downloaded.

 **Always use the primary image type as the file name for non-front images**